GreatApo/FEA-MCP/README.md

 }
 ```

-### Service API
+## Service API

 The server provides the following main API functions:

-- `connectOnSoftware`: Connects on the selected FEA software
+- `get_units`: Returns the model units
+- `create_objects_by_coordinates`: Batch-creates various geometric objects (points, lines/frames, surfaces/areas, volumes/solids)
+- `get_all_geometries`: Returns all the modelled geometric objects (points, lines/frames, surfaces/areas, volumes/solids)
+- `get_points`: Returns all the modelled points

+(the following are only available for ETABS)
-- `getSoftware`: Returns the selected FEA software name and version
+- `get_frames`: Returns all the modelled frames
-- `getModelUnits`: Returns the model units
+- `get_areas`: Returns all the modelled areas
-- `createPoint`: Creates a point/joint
-- `createLine`: Creates a Line/Frame
-- `createSurface`: Creates a Surface/Area

 (the following are only available for LUSAS)
-- `createPoints`: Creates multiple points
-- `createLineByPoints`: Creates a line by points
-- `createArcByPoints`: Creates an arc by points
-- `createArcByCoordinates`: Creates an arc by coordinates
-- `createSurfaceByLines`: Creates a surface by lines
+- `get_lines`: Returns all the modelled lines
+- `get_surfaces`: Returns all the modelled surfaces
+- `get_volumes`: Returns all the modelled volumes
-- `sweepPoints`: Sweeps points to create lines
+- `sweep_points`: Sweeps points to create lines
-- `sweepLines`: Sweeps lines to create surfaces
+- `sweep_lines`: Sweeps lines to create surfaces
-- `sweepSurfaces`: Sweeps surfaces to create volumes
+- `sweep_surfaces`: Sweeps surfaces to create volumes
-- `getPoints`: Get all modelled points
-- `getLines`: Get all modelled lines
 - `select`: Select modelled objects